Employee Profiles: How To Improve Your Employer Brand

 1. Connect With Remote Workers

-Remote working was on the rise even before the pandemic.
-According to the data, the number of regular US remote workers increased by 216 percent between 2005 and 2019.
-Furthermore, the rise of the gig economy means businesses are increasingly working with freelancers and contractors.
-According to Forbes, two million new gig workers surfaced in 2020 in the US alone.
+Remote work has grown dramatically in recent years.
+According to data, the number of regular US remote workers increased by 216% between 2005 and 2019.
+The rise of the gig economy has also led to more freelancers and contractors joining company ecosystems.
+Forbes reports that over two million new gig workers entered the U.S. workforce in 2020 alone.

 2. Improve Working Relationships